Jenna Barnett is senior associate culture editor at Sojourners.

-She first fell in love with creative social justice writing while working for Sojourners as editorial assistant in the cycle 31 internship community.
-She went on to become a peace writer for the Women PeaceMakers Program at the University of San Diego's Kroc Institute for Peace & Justice.
-In this position, she used creative nonfiction, interviews, and conflict analysis to tell the life story of Pauline Dempers, a human rights activist, torture survivor, and gun reform advocate from Nambia.
-The narrative, Tell Them Our Names, is available to online readers for free.
-It's a life goal of Jenna's to continue lifting up the stories of women who are cooler than she is.
+Before joining the Sojourners team, Jenna managed the International Rescue Committee’s large urban gardens in San Diego, and worked as a Peace Writer for the Women PeaceMakers Program at the Kroc Institute for Peace and Justice, where she used creative nonfiction, interviews, and conflict analysis to tell the life story of Pauline Dempers, a human rights activist and torture survivor from Namibia.
+It's a life goal of Jenna's to continue uplifting the stories of women who are cooler than she is.

 Posts By This Author